NightMachinery/stochastic/coronavirus/model.md

 ## Guide to reading this

-This is an abstract description of a framework that allows us building different models of disease spread (and more).
+This is an abstract description of a framework that allows us to build different models of disease spread (and more).
 As there is but a fine line between parametrizing a single model and a framework that can support many models, I have been using the word 'model' in lieu of 'framework' in this doc (most of the times at least :D).
 Its main idea is to use object oriented design in a highly dynamic language such as Python to structure a base model that can easily, and modularly, be exntended to simulate different conditions.

 Some hints:
 * `Function` is any read-only function.